Pike County, Indiana: History

 The area of present-day Pike County was first placed under local jurisdiction in 1790, when Knox County was created.
 This all-encompassing county was repeatedly subdivided as its lands were occupied − on April 1, 1813, the County of Gibson was authorized from the SW portion of Knox County, and four weeks later another portion of Knox was partitioned to create Warrick County.
 On November 1, 1814, portions of Warrick and Gibson were partitioned to create Perry County.
 Two years later, the northern portions of Gibson and Perry were sufficiently populated to warrant a separate governing structure, so on December 21, 1816 − ten days after being admitted to the Federal Union as a state − the Indiana state legislature authorized the creation of Pike County, taking areas from Gibson, Knox, and Perry counties.
 The first commissioners filed a report dated February 15, 1817, naming Petersburg as the seat of government; the city was laid out and platted that same year.
 The city was named for Peter Brenton, an original owner of the town site.
 A post office was put into service at Petersburg in 1823.

 Pike County was named for Zebulon Pike, famous for his Pike Expedition of 1806–1807, exploring the southwest portion of the Louisiana Purchase.
 Pike commanded the 4th Infantry Regiment at the Battle of Tippecanoe in 1811.
 He was killed as a brigadier general during the War of 1812 after his men had captured York (now Toronto), Canada.

 The first courthouse in Pike County was a two-story log building, laid on the east side of the Petersburg public square in 1817.
 It remained in use until replaced by a two-story brick building in 1834.
 The third courthouse was a larger two-story structure, built in 1868; the present building was erected in 1922.

+Pike County served as the setting for both the 1943 Sterling North children's book, Midnight and Jeremiah and its' motion picture adaptation, the 1948 Walt Disney live-action/animation hybrid musical drama So Dear to My Heart, both of which were set in the early 1900s and specifically in the case of the movie version, in 1903 in the fictional town of Fulton Corners in Pike County, Indiana.

 From 1959 to 1963 Vance Hartke and Homer E. Capehart were the U.S. senators for Indiana, both from Pike County.

 In 2015, northern Pike County's economy received a boost from the completion of Interstate 69.